rickstergg/ShortyBot/README.md

 ShortyBot runs off of environment variables of all sorts.
 You can run the application by passing them in-line, or supplying them to a web-hosting platform like Heroku.

-Note: If you are running this locally, you may use a `prod.env` file (targetted by running `yarn start`).
+Note: If you are running this locally, you may use a `prod.env` file (targetted by running `pnpm start`).

 - CLIENT_ID: this is the Client ID value of the Application you just created.
 - CLIENT_SECRET: this is the Client Secret value of the Application you just created.